The Philosophy of Meta House

 We generally try to admit clients Monday-Thursday and before 11:00 a.m.
 We find this tends to lead to the smoothest experience for new clients and for us.
 But we also know that special circumstances come up, and we will do our best to meet your needs.
 Finally, how soon we can admit you also depends on how many clients are currently with us.
 Please call and we’ll be able to let you know the first possible admission appointment.

 Before your first day at Meta House, you’ll talk with a member of our staff so we can get a brief history of your use and help you determine whether you would benefit from a medical detox before your admission at Meta House.
 We’ll likewise ask you to visit a physician for a physical that confirms you are free of tuberculosis (“TB”) or other communicable diseases.
 We’ll also discuss with you signing releases to permit us to speak with your primary care doctor, or your psychiatrist or therapist (if you have one).
 Finally, we’ll need to make payment arrangements and to have you sign our admission agreement.
-To see that agreement, click here.
+Please contact us at (414) 962-1200 for a copy of our admission agreement.

 Paying for treatment at Meta House